Facebook Messenger bots help monitor Kenya election violence

 "The Messenger bot makes it easy for citizens to answer the multiple questions in a report through the automated dialogue with the bot," Nat Manning, Ushahidi's interim executive director, said in a blog post.
 "Importantly, the bot includes the ability to easily send and receive text and images and interaction with structured messages."

-The bots are equipped to deal with issues of voter suppression, ballot issues and violence, which many Kenyans are nervous about.
+The bots are equipped to deal with voter suppression, ballot issues and violence, which many Kenyans are nervous about.

 A decade on